hbing-l/PoSynDA/README.md

 ```
 python train.py --config path_to_config_file

 ```

 ## Evaluation

-For evaluation on the provided datasets:
+For evaluation of the provided datasets. h36m_transfer.py is the code to transfer H36M S1 to S5, S6, S7, S8, and h36m_3dhp_transfer.py is the code to transfer H36M dataset to 3DHP dataset.

 ```
-python evaluate.py --config path_to_config_file
+python evaluation.py --config path_to_config_file
 ```

 ## Results